-- 1. Contact the Office for Disability Accommodations (ODA), (601) 276-3885 to set up an appointment with the director. - 2.
-Provide recent, valid documentation of the disability to ODA. - 3.
+- 1. Contact the Office of Disability Support Services (DSS), (601) 276-3885 to set up an appointment with the director. - 2.
+Provide recent, valid documentation of the disability to the Office of Disability Support Services (DSS). - 3.
 Explain and discuss in detail what accommodations will be needed.

 The ODA will counsel with the student to develop an appropriate plan for the student.
-The student's instructors will be notified by the ODA director concerning the student and the accommodations that will be offered.
+The student's instructors will be notified by the ADA and OCR Coordinator concerning the student and the accommodations that will be offered.
 The request for disability services must be made prior to the semester in which accommodations are needed.